dylanews/systemdevopsassignment1/README.md

 Linting:
 - As mentioned above, in the script folder there was no lint framework specified.
 To solve this problem, I have attached Eslint as the framework and ./ allowing it to be able to perform through the whole directory.

+Integration-testing:
+- For integration-testing, I have added the mocha reporter tool in the scripting folder and have also added in the proper processing commands in the config folder.
+The commands would ensure that the database will run properly with proper database environment variables.
+The integration-test is then ran with the node database modules and then to be performed.

+e2e testing:
+- For e2e testing, as it is a full rundown of testing from the beginning of the software till the end, qawolf would then be used as the tool to perform the e2e testing.
+In the script file, there was a lack of what tool to use in the e2e-testing script, therefore, i have added the npx qawolf which would allow the qawolf tool to be used.
+In the production script, there was also a lack of user, passwords and host details which was then added to ensure that the database would be able to be connected.
+In the config.yml file for circleci, i have added the required environment and commands in order to allow the pipeline to be able to install and run the e2e testing without any trouble.

+INTEGRATION TEST FAIL LOG -
+- The reason behind the integrationt-test build failure is due to the missing script from the node_module as there were no node modules being used.

+QAWOLF TEST FAIL -
+- The reason behind why the qawolf test failure is because there is no database hosted.
+Therefore the application was not able to test as they were not able to run the software at all.

 -# Express Example